 How to repair a straight tear with darning.

 The straight tear may have loose threads and rough edges – just arrange them carefully to make the tear look smooth.
 Tack the fabric with the straight tear on to a stabilizing fabric.
 This will ensure that when you stitch the darning stitches the tear will not gape.

 Now make similar darning stitches as described earlier over the straight tear.

 This darning is sometimes done diagonally.
 Here the first lengthwise running stitches are made as previously described but the crosswise weaving is done diagonally.
 This makes for a more flexible darning but it is not as blending or invisible as the regular darning.

 This makes for a very sturdy darning.
 You should be doing darning with sewing machine on fairly medium weight or heavyweight fabric.

 How to darn with the sewing machine.

-You can use the darning foot and use the closest colour thread on your sewing machine to the fabric.
+You can use the darning foot and use the closest color thread on your sewing machine to the fabric.
 You can also use the zig zag foot and the three step zig zag stitch.
 Use a sewing needle to match the weight of your fabric.

 Now start making darning stitches/zig zag stitches very close to each other covering the hole.
 You will be making stitches that will replace the fibres which are missing on the hole.
 Make darning stitches in a free motion embroidery fashion all over the hole.
-You can cut away the stabilising fabric from under the hole after you have repaired the hole this way
+You can cut away the stabilizing fabric from under the hole after you have repaired the hole this way